 I’d been trained by the Vanderbilt Writing Studio as a writing tutor, but I’d never tutored test prep before joining Varsity Tutors.
 My first few sessions of ACT English tutoring were surely cringe-worthy.

 But I really enjoyed tutoring.
 Soon, I had several clients with standing appointments.
-By May, at the height of end-of-year standardized tests, I was tutoring up to 6 hours in a day.
+By May, at the height of end-of-year standardised tests, I was tutoring up to 6 hours a day.

 But as I became increasingly familiar with the material, I knew exactly which sample passages to use during sessions to tackle various skill or knowledge deficits.

 To help students brush up on their writing conventions, I selected errors I’d seen in real life.
 First, I would show the students some examples of various mistakes and explain them: